Michael Fitzgerald (Irish republican)

-Michael Fitzgerald also known as Mick Fitzgerald, (December 1881 – 17 October 1920) was an Irish militant and Republican activist who was among the first members of the Irish Republican Army and played a significant role in organising it.
+Michael Fitzgerald also known as Mick Fitzgerald, (December 1881 – 17 October 1920) was an Irish militant and Republican activist who was among the first members of the Irish Republican Army (IRA) and played a significant role in organising it.
 He rose to the rank of Commandant, Officer Commanding (OC) in the First Battalion, Cork Number 2 Brigade.
 He died during the 1920 Cork hunger strike at Cork Gaol.
 Fitzgerald led 65 men in the hunger strike which was in protest at their detention without being either charged or convicted of any crime.
 The hunger strike is credited with bringing additional world-wide attention to the Irish cause for independence.

 Early life

 Born in Ballyoran, Fermoy, County Cork, Fitzgerald was educated at the Christian Brothers school in the town and subsequently found work as a mill worker in the locality.
-He joined the Irish Volunteers in 1914 and was involved in building the local organisation – which later became the Irish Republican Army (IRA).
+He joined the Irish Volunteers in 1914 and was involved in building the local organisation – which later became the IRA.
 He rose to the rank of Battalion Commandant, 1st Battalion, Cork No.2 Brigade.